TitansBane/Elysium-Remastered/README.md

 ### Creation Club

 Elysium Remastered utilizes all Creation Club content for Legacy of the Dragonborn and various other mods.
 It is fully integrated into Skyrim's world.
 The list requires all purchasable downloadables or the Anniversary Upgrade to start up and play.

-There is an empty mod at the top left of MO2 called `[NoDelete] Creation Club` below `00 OFFICIAL MASTER FILES` that you can put all of your paid Creation Club content into.
-As such, there is no need to worry if you ever decide to update Elysium Remastered again.
-The contents of that folder will be safe from being deleted the next time you update.

 ### ENB